6ixB/nexus/README.md

 ## Nexus

-A Simple Identity Provider Platform integrated with an OAuth 2.0 and OpenID Connect Authorization Server, built using Nest, Node OIDC Provider, and Prisma.
+A Simple Identity Provider Platform and an OAuth 2.0 and OpenID Connect Authorization Server, built using Nest.js, Next.js, Node OIDC Provider, and Prisma.

 ## Installation